chr15m/roguelike-browser-boilerplate/README.md

 ![](./doc/tilemap-large.png)

-To tweak the tiles, load `colored_tilemap_packed.png` up in your favourite pixel editor and just modify the bits you want to change, then save it again.
+To tweak the tiles in the boilerplate, load `colored_tilemap_packed.png` up in your favourite pixel editor and just modify the bits you want to change, then save it again.
 If you reload the game in the browser your changes will take effect immediately.

-You can replace the tiles in the boilerplate with a completely different tileset.
-Just save your new tileset image (a spritesheet with all of the tiles you need on it) in the folder where your game is.
+If you want to use a completely different tile set you can find a lot of roguelike tilesets by searching for ["roguelike" on the Open Game Art site](https://opengameart.org/art-search?keys=roguelike) and you can also search for ["roguelike" on kenney.nl](https://kenney.nl/assets?s=roguelike) to find more like the default one included with the boilerplate.
+Finally there is the [epic list of tile sets in the /r/roguelikedev community on Reddit](https://www.reddit.com/r/roguelikedev/wiki/tilesets).

+If you are interested in creating your own tile sets from scratch there are several great apps and tutorials available.
+One of the best pixel graphics editors out there is [Aseprite](https://www.aseprite.org/).
+Another good option is the free online pixel art editor [Piskel](https://www.piskelapp.com/).
+If you prefer free vector graphics editors, there is an interesting tip in the video [How to Draw Pixel Art in Inkscape](https://www.youtube.com/watch?v=Se7WVuyIEnU).
+Finally, there are hundreds of video tutorials on YouTube to help you learn to draw pixel art, simply search for "pixel art tutorial".

-Then to set everything up with your new tileset you'll need to change `main.js` starting at line `14` where you can replace `colored_tilemap_packed.png` with the file name of your new tileset image:
+To set everything up with your new tileset you'll need to change `main.js` starting at line `14` where you can replace `colored_tilemap_packed.png` with the file name of your new tileset image:

 ``` {.javascript .numberLines startFrom="14"}
 tileSet.src = "YOUR-NEW-IMAGE-FILE-NAME";